 The main difference is that every card on a portfolio board needs to be broken down further on the next level downward.
 Therefore, the card on the portfolio level serves as a parent to the ones on the team level.
 As soon as all “children” are completed, a portfolio Kanban card can be considered done.

 Аt first, it seems far more complex than the regular Kanban implementation.
 However, the Portfolio approach allows you to logically link even the smallest tasks on each team’s board to the largest company initiatives.

-As a result, every person involved in them can enjoy an absolute transparency into how the initiatives are progressing and see what their individual contribution clearly is.
+As a result, every person involved in them can enjoy absolute transparency into how the initiatives are progressing and see what their individual contribution clearly is.

-In addition, Portfolio Kanban allows you to set WIP limits on a global level and makes sure that work is flowing efficiently across your project or even company work process.
+In addition, Portfolio Kanban allows you to set WIP limits on a global level and makes sure that work is flowing efficiently across your project or even the company work process.

 Our Experiment with Initiatives

 Not so long ago, оur teams were getting distracted by small tasks without significant value to the large initiatives that we were pursuing.

 Everybody was constantly busy and there were cards demonstrating this but we were slow to make progress on the global initiatives.
 Eventually, we decided to hold a company-wide experiment.